msepehr/pi-data-exploration/Readme.md

 ### Generate some missing data `autofill.py`

 Pass a csv file with "**date time value**" format, this script will identify the frequency and then generate the missing rows in a csv file **autofill-output.csv** so that you can fill the values and merge them

 ### Merge two files together `merger.py`

-This script will take two csv file with  <date time value> format and add the filled values in the orignal file on the recquired place
+This script will take two csv file with  "`date time value`" format and add the filled values in the orignal file on the recquired place